Catalan Gothic: Palace

 The palace, with a larger street wall than other dwellings, is typical of 15th-century bourgeois spaces, the best examples of which are in the Carrer de Montcada in Barcelona's Ribera district.
 The building is accessed through a portal and is characterised by a courtyard, which is the centre of the building and contains the main staircase that is either open or half closed.

 On the ground floor are the facilities for doing business and there may be an office on a mezzanine.
 The first floor is reserved for living, with main hall, richly decorated stretching along the facade, sometimes occupying it entirely.
 The following storey contains service rooms and secondary units.
 Some palaces have small towers for watching over the city rooftops.

 Llotja

-During the 15th century the Catalan Gothic was used in civil architecture, best exemplified in the Llotja of Barcelona, built between 1380 and 1392.
+During the 15th century the Catalan Gothic was used in civil architecture, best exemplified in the Llotja de Barcelona, built between 1380 and 1392.
 This llotja consisted of three naves separated by ogival arches resting on columns with beaded and flat roofs built in wood.
 Many features of the Llotja of Barcelona were replaced in the 18th century by a Neoclassical style.